PlushZ/master-thesis-presentation/slides.md

 </div>

 Note:
-- I want to welcome you all on the presentation of my master thesis 'Development bla-bla ..' which I worked on with the supervision of Dr. Bérénice Batut, Dr. Wolfgang Maier
+- I want to welcome you all to the presentation of my master thesis 'Development bla-bla ..' which I worked on with the supervision of Dr. Bérénice Batut, Dr. Wolfgang Maier

 ---